NoSpawnn/env-to-cm/README.md

     - But this doesn't preserve, whitespace or comments, and the output will be in a random order

-- And you can also generate `ConfigMap`s directly on a cluster from a `.env` file, but this requires a live cluster
+- You _can_ also generate `ConfigMap`s directly on a cluster from a `.env` file, but this requires a live cluster
-- Instead, this tool translates these files whilst maintaining the order of values, whitespace between them, and any comments, with no dependency on a cluster
+- Instead, this tool translates these files whilst maintaining the order of values, whitespace between them, and any comments, with no dependency on an active cluster
+- My use case for this is to convert [Docker Compose](https://docs.docker.com/compose/) stacks using environment files to Podman [Kube quadlets](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html#kube-units-kube), which dont support the `EnvironmentFile=` key like [Container units](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html#container-units-container)
+    - It's a great companion to [containers/podlet](https://github.com/containers/podlet)

 ## Status/Todos